melihkorkmaz/express-jwt-middleware/README.md

 ```

 ## Usage
-You can use it bot app level and route level.
+You can use it both app level and route level.
 ````
 const jwtMiddleware = require('express-jwt-middleware');
 var jwtCheck = jwtMiddleware('secretkey')
 ````

 ### Options
-You can pass string or object parameter to set options.
+You can pass string or object as parameter.
 If you pass string, code will be assume that it's your
 secret key for jwt.

 Or you can send options object as: